 Click here for the World Netball Foundation Coaching Manual in English

 The Intermediate Coaching Manual is available to purchase on the World Netball Shop.

 Foundation Level Coaching Cards are available to purchase from the World Netball Shop.

 COACHING CLINICS – NETBALL WORLD CUP 2015; World Netball organised a series of high performance coaching clinics during Netball World Cup SYDNEY 2015, run by some of the world’s top netball coaches, including Yvonne Willering, Anita Navin, Maureen Hall, Jill McIntosh, Julie Hoornweg, and Sue Hawkins.

 These important clinics were attended by coaching staff from the participating teams, and now, for the first time, netball coaches everywhere will be able to purchase the recordings of these clinics for a small fee and gain insight from the very best coaches in the world.

 Each clinic is seventy minutes long and covers a wide range of on-court scenarios:

-Access to the recordings of the clinics can be purchased for $6.99 each via the ‘Coaching Clinics – Netball World Cup 2015‘ page on the INF Website.
+Access to the recordings of the clinics can be purchased for $6.99 each via the ‘Coaching Clinics – Netball World Cup 2015‘ page on the World Netball shop.